Image of Woman Holding Her Chest

 Many people come to me worried that something is wrong with their heart or lungs.
 They describe sudden breathlessness, fluttering in the chest, or a fast pulse that appears the moment they lie down.

-What I’ve learned from years of listening and watching is that anxiety often appears in the body first.
+What I’ve learned from years of listening and watching is that anxiety often appears in the body first, and yes, anxiety can cause shortness of breath.
 This happens before the mind fully understands what is going on.

 Let's discuss why this happens and how gentle, natural ways to relieve anxiety can help the body feel calm again.

-Yes, anxiety can cause shortness of breath, and it’s one of the most common physical symptoms people report.
+Anxiety can cause shortness of breath and it’s one of the most common physical symptoms people report.

 Breaths may become quicker or more shallow.
 The chest can feel tight.
 Some people describe a sensation of not getting enough air, even though oxygen levels are usually normal.